All Episodes

 I wouldn't be so bold as to suggest we could stop the economic cycle, but the human reaction to it, we might.

-Okay, and again, the only way to stop the human reaction to this would be to understand what it is that we're reacting to.
+Okay, and again, and the only way to stop the human reaction to this would be to understand what it is that we're reacting to.

-And the only way to understand it is to say, okay, well what are the origins of religiosity?
+And the only way to understand it is to say, okay, well, what are the origins of religiosity?

 I.e.